-Reading and Teaching Popular Culture
+Reading and Teaching Popular Culture 0.5 unit

 This course focuses on the educational and pedagogical dimensions of popular culture.
 It provides theoretical frameworks, namely, those of cultural studies and critical literacy, to explore the variety of literacies practised in contemporary multi-mediated cultures and the complex social processes brought to bear on the teaching and reading of popular culture.